PersonalJuly 31, 2020

 There are some new features related to the Apple Pencil.
 Scribble allows writing by hand in any text field and have the iPad automatically convert it into typed text.
 There are new gestures when using the Pencil - text can be scratched to delete it or circled to select it.
 Most of the gestures used for typed text can now be used for handwriting in Notes.
 As mentioned before, Music is getting some exciting changes this year across all platforms.
 The redesigned Now Playing view in iPadOS 14 shows the lyrics right next to the album artwork.
 The Music app now has multi-window support, which I have been requesting for quite some time.
 Some of the other news features in iPadOS 14 that I am enjoying are the redesigned date and image pickers.
 You can read more about iPadOS 14 on the Apple's website which also contains a detailed list with all the new features.

-To sum up, I believe that iOS 14 and iPadOS 14 will be a great release, as they focus on performance improvements, bug fixes and many small changes which, all taken together, provide better and more personalised experience.
+To sum up, I believe that iOS/iPadOS 14 will be a great release, as it focuses on performance improvements, bug fixes and many small changes which, all taken together, provide better and more personalised experience.

 I have been using Apple Watch since its introduction and I have owned all generations.
 I remember how excited I was when rumours started appearing about it, as well as when it was officially announced.
 It took Apple few years to improve the Watch experience - I still remember how slow the first edition was.
 Nowadays, the platform is much more mature and, to be honest, there has not been something groundbreaking added to it in the past few years.
 I feel like the redesign of the Watch, that was unveiled with the introduction of Series 4, was the last major update we saw to the Watch.
 As I use my Apple Watch mostly for notifications and some of the activity-related features, changes to watchOS rarely impress me.